j19sch/building-an-api-testing-framework/extras/README.md

 - Reading data from files
 - Pytest custom command-line options
 - xml response / SOAP API
-- Pytest yield fixture for teardown (continuation of exercise 3)
 - Filtering and/or searching with params
 - Linting with flake8